jhsu802701/rails_from_scratch_rails5/01-02-basic_scripts.md

 # Unit 1
 ## Chapter 2: Basic Scripts

-In this chapter, we will add basic scripts to our Rails app.
+In this chapter, we will add basic scripts for executing routine tasks in only one step.
 These scripts will be located in the project's root directory and allow you to execute basic tasks in only one step.
+I find these scripts to be necessary, because a Rails project has more tasks and details than I can remember verbatim.

 ### A. New Branch
 Enter the following command: